dismaster/refurbminer_tools/README.md

 ![RefurbMiner Logo](https://gui.rg3d.eu/assets/img/logo.png)

-A collection of tools for RefurbMiner - the repurposed device miner for VTC and other cryptocurrencies.
+A collection of tools for RefurbMiner - the repurposed device miner for VERUS and other cryptocurrencies.

 ## Overview